OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 Makefile  Readme.md  system_bd.tcl  system_constr.xdc  system_project.tcl  system_top.v
 ```

 Here's the output of the make command.
 I use `time make` simply to find out how long these builds take.
-PLUTO takes a relatively short amount of time compared to some of the other hardware combinations.
+PLUTO takes a relatively short amount of time compared to some of the other hardware combinations in Remote Lab.

 ```
 abraxas3d@chococat:~/documentation-friday/hdl/projects/pluto$ time make